 Where does LoveAIDS get its money?
 100 percent of our funding comes from private sources from within the United States.
 We currently have a mix of privately owned local business and individuals who partner with us.

 Why don’t you receive money from the U.S. government?
 USAIDS, PEPFAR, and other programs often have political agendas and strings attached which would limit us in our work.

 Do LoveAIDS workers get paid?
 Up until April 2017, all work was done on a volunteer basis by the founder and Executive Director of LoveAIDS as well as by all other volunteers.
-LoveAIDS has started paying the Executive Director a small subsistence amount as of April 2017 and is currently raising financial support for the Executive Director’s work to allow her to give LoveAIDS the full-time attention it needs.
+LoveAIDS has started paying the Executive Director a small subsistence amount as of April 2017 and is currently raising financial support for the Executive Director’s work to allow her to continue the work of LoveAID as she continues her studies.
 All short-term medical workers are unpaid volunteers.

 Solicitation Disclosures LoveAIDS is compliant with the solicitation requirements of Washington state, in which it is registered.
 Financial information is available from the Secretary of State, Charities Division, Olympia, WA 98504, and at 1-800-332-4483.